Cuthbert: Hermit's life

 Cuthbert retired in 676, moved by the desire for a more contemplative life.
 With his abbot's leave, he moved to a spot which Archbishop Eyre identifies with St Cuthbert's Island near Lindisfarne, but which Raine thinks was near Holburn, at a place now known as St Cuthbert's Cave.
 Shortly afterwards, Cuthbert moved to Inner Farne island, two miles from Bamburgh, where he gave himself up to a life of great austerity.
 At first he received visitors, but later he confined himself to his cell and opened his window only to give his blessing.
-He could not refuse an interview with the holy abbess and royal virgin Elfleda, the daughter of Oswiu of Northumbria, who succeeded St Hilda as abbess of Whitby in 680.
+He could not refuse an interview with the holy abbess and royal virgin Elfleda, the daughter of King Oswiu of Northumbria, who succeeded St Hilda as abbess of Whitby in 680.
 The meeting was held on Coquet Island, further south.

 Election as Bishop, Lindisfarne and death

 In 684, Cuthbert was elected Bishop of Hexham at a synod at Twyford (believed to be present-day Alnmouth), but was reluctant to leave his retirement and take up his charge; it was only after a visit from a large group, including King Ecgfrith, that he agreed to return and take up the duties of bishop, but instead as Bishop of Lindisfarne, swapping with Eata, who went to Hexham in Cuthbert's place.
 Cuthbert was consecrated at York by Archbishop Theodore and six bishops, on 26 March 685.
 But after Christmas 686, he returned to his cell on Inner Farne Island, where he died on 20 March 687, after a painful illness.
-He was buried at Lindisfarne the same day, and after long journeys escaping the Danes his remains chose, as was thought, to settle at Durham, causing the foundation of the city and Durham Cathedral.
+He was buried at Lindisfarne the same day, and after long journeys escaping the Danes his remains were rested at Chester-Le-Street, though were moved in a short while to settle at Durham, causing the foundation of the city and Durham Cathedral.
 The St Cuthbert Gospel is among the objects later recovered from St Cuthbert's coffin, which is also an important artefact.